vader7071/rasberry_pi_screenwake/README.md

 After watching Bald Guy DIY, I was able to use his notes to modify Howchoo's scripts.
 And to be able to make it easier to load using Howchoo's instructions, I have basiaclly copied his entire repository (https://github.com/Howchoo/pi-power-button) and modified the install and uninstall to match my new scripts.

+This script that I am using wires to the GPIO header.
+Specifically GPIO 14 (physical pin 8) and GND (physical pin 6).